 Different alternatives can be found if donor sperm is used, though.
 In this case, we can choose between artificial insemination or IVF according to the woman’s age and depending on whether she is infertile too or not.

 Nonetheless, with embryo donation, the embryo has to be transferred to the uterus, which means that the embryos have been previously obtained through IVF and then stored by means of embryo cryopreservation.

-When a woman or couple decide to start a fertility treatment using donated embryos, a frozen embryo transfer (FET) is necessary.
+When a woman or couple decides to start a fertility treatment using donated embryos, a frozen embryo transfer (FET) is necessary.
 In such cases, it is unnecessary for recipients to undergo ovarian stimulation.
-Instead, the only thing left to do is preparing the endometrial lining, so that the embryos are able to implant.
+Instead, the only thing left to do is prepare the endometrial lining, so that the embryos are able to implant.

 Cost of third-party reproduction